 <strong>SGA fears inaction will lead to breeding populations of capercaillie being wiped out in Scotland</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.The Scottish Gamekeepers Association (SGA) has warned that inaction will lead to the capercaillie’s extinction in Scotland.
 Keepers in Scotland have said that unless conservationists advising government agencies “get real” about pine marten predation, the only two viable breeding populations of capercaillie, at Badenoch and Strathspey, will be wiped out.
 Members of the Biodiversity Action Plan (BAP) group for capercaillie have admitted the need for a trial to remove pine marten from certain areas, however no research licence has yet been granted.

 The rest of this article appears in the 2nd October issue of Shooting Times.